coopdevs/sharetribe-teixim-cures/README.md

 ## This is not a fork

 This repo is not a Github fork of https://github.com/sharetribe/sharetribe.
 It's a standalone repo that uses Sharetribe's as Git upstream.
 As a result, you won't see any references to it from Github's UI but we can sync our repo with upstream when new releases are published.

+## Operations

+The infrastructure is made of a single VPS server managed with Ansible.
+Check out https://gitlab.com/coopdevs/teixim-cures-provisioning/.

+### Deployment

+We follow continuous delivery deploying from master as soon as we merge pull requests using the aforementioned Ansible scripts.